debapps/CloudNote-BackEnd/README.md

 ## Environment Variables

 -   PORT: Port number of the backend application to listen.
--   SECRET_KEY: Secret key used for password hashing.
+-   JWT_SECRET_KEY: Secret key used for creating JSON Web Token.
 -   DATABASE_URL: MongoDB URL to connect.